 Answering these questions will provide a strategic framework for the experience and will help you lay out the storytelling elements and supporting messaging.
 Consider this your blueprint.

-Bring Team Members In
+Bring Team Members In Early

 The pivot to digital channels and experiences means all parties should be involved earlier in the content creation process.
 Marketing, interactive, design and content teams should come together to talk through the goals, audience and what, ultimately, the experience should look like.